-- 1. Provide opportunities for Lake County residents to participate in healthy ful, outdoor recreation activities in natural settings provided in our Forest Preserves. - 1.1 Monitor existing uses and encourage and allow compatible public use in a manner that is safe for visitors, protects natural resources and promotes an active healthy lifestyle for residents of Lake County. - 1.2 Evaluate the District's ADA Assessment and Transition Plan and begin implementing improvements based on identified priorities and compliance standards. - 1.2 Continue to implement the District's ADA Transition Plan based on available funding, identified priorities and compliance standards. - 2.
-Provide Trails, Greenways, Scenic Vistas, Open Spaces, River and Lake Access - 2.1 Complete the construction of sections of the District's regional trail system that are funded in the CIP and plan and prepare future trail sections for implementation when funding is available.
-Evaluate opportunities to include underserved and economically challenged areas of the county into the District's regional trail system. - 2.2 Provide public access to inland lakes, rivers and streams where applicable. - 2.3 Preserve, where appropriate, remaining undeveloped lakefront and riparian land. - 2.4 Continue to work with partners to plan and implement the county's network of regional trails and greenways.
+1. Provide opportunities for Lake County residents to participate in healthy, outdoor recreation activities in the natural settings of provided in our Forest preserves.

+- 1.1 Monitor existing uses and encourage and allow compatible public use in a manner that is safe for visitors, protects natural resources, supports strategic plan priorities, and promotes an active healthy lifestyle for residents of Lake County and all preserve visitors. - 1.2 Continue to implement the District's ADA Transition Plan based on available funding, identified priorities and compliance standards.

+2. Provide Trails, Greenways, Scenic Vistas, Open Spaces, River and Lake Access

-- 2.5 Continue to manage the Des Plaines River Water Trail by, clearing of logs and debris, maintaining canoe/kayak launches and actively supporting the volunteer River Stewards program. - 2.6 Complete the analysis and review of the District-wide wayfinding trail system and develop design plans, procedures and standards for future signage.
+- 2.1 Complete the construction of sections of the District's regional trail system that are funded in the CIP and plan and prepare future trail sections for implementation when funding is available.
+Evaluate opportunities to include underserved and economically challenged areas of the county into the District's regional trail system. - 2.2 Where appropriate, pProvide public access to inland lakes, rivers and streams. where applicable. - 2.3 Preserve, where appropriate, remaining undeveloped lakefront and riparian land. - 2.4 Continue to work with partners to plan and implement the county's network of regional trails and greenways. - 2.5 Continue to manage the Des Plaines River Water Trail by, clearing of logs and debris, maintaining canoe/kayak launches and actively supporting the volunteer River Stewards program. - 2.6 Complete the analysis Analyze and review of the District-wide wayfinding trail system and develop design plans, procedures and standards for future signage.
 Begin implementation of the new system based on identified priorities.
-This includes the Des Plaines River Trail and the Millennium Trail signage. - 2.7 -Continue to mMaintain and improve the District's interactive trail map and expand use of the Geographic Information System (GIS) capabilities to provide additional_real-time information to the public and to create internal efficiencies. - 2.8 Perform an analysis and review of the existing Des Plaines River Trail map signs and prepare design plans for improvements.
-Begin the process of removal and replacement of the map signs. - 2.9 Prepare design plans for the Millennium Trail map and directional signage.
-Develop a sign location plan and begin the fabrication and installation of the signs. - 2.10-2.8 Continue to monitor and improve the District's internal project notification system and develop adjustments to the system so it can be shared with the general public through online communications. - 2.11 Continue to maintain and improve the District's interactive trail map. - 3.
-Analyze opportunities to open new preserves, trails and facilities. - 3.1 Analyze long-term operating and maintenance costs, cost savings, and identify corresponding additional non-tax revenues and/or expense reductions, when planning, adding, opening or expanding facilities. - 3.2 Provide initial public access to undeveloped sites when adequate operations, and maintenance and public safety funding is identified and as approved in the 10-Year Capital Improvement Plan. - 3.3 Provide convenient and equitable public access throughout Lake County to basic Forest Preserve facilities, such as trails, shelters, fishing access and children's play-equipment areas. - 3.4 Complete an analysis and study of nature play areas and identify locations within the District holdings for potential play areas. - 3.5 Study the opportunities for local and neighborhood trail connections, especially as potential alternatives to existing or proposed trailhead parking lots.
-Consider connecting to and partnering with neighboring public property owners to increase utilization of others' existing parking lots to expand access to trails.
+This includes the Des Plaines River Trail and the Millennium Trail signage. - 2.7 Continue to maintain and improve the District's on-line interactive trail map and expand use of the Geographic Information System (GIS) capabilities to provide additional real-time information to the public and to create internal efficiencies. - 2.8 Continue to monitor and improve the District's internal project notification system and develop adjustments to the system so it can be shared with the general public through online communications.

+3. Analyze opportunities to open new preserves, trails and facilities.

+- 3.1 Analyze long-term operating and maintenance costs, determine cost-savings measures, and strategic plan priorities and identify corresponding additional non-tax revenues and/or expense reductions, when planning, adding, opening or expanding facilities. - 3.2 Provide initial public access to undeveloped sites when adequate operations, maintenance and public safety funding is identified and as approved in the 10-Year Capital Improvement Plan. - 3.3 Provide convenient and equitable public access throughout Lake County to basic Forest Preserve facilities, such as trails, shelters, fishing access and children's play areas. - 3.4 Study the opportunities for local and neighborhood trail connections, especially as potential alternatives to existing or proposed trailhead parking lots.
+Consider connecting to and partnering with neighboring public property owners to increase utilization of others'their existing parking lots to expand access to forest preserves trails.
 Always evaluate potential alternatives to proposed parking lot improvements.